One Way Ticket (2016 film): Production

 Shooting began on 21 September 2015.
-The film was shot in 4 different countries in Europe.
+The film was shot in 4 European countries.

 Soundtrack

-The soungs are composed by Gaurav Dagaonkar and background score is given by Troy Arif.
+The songs are composed by Gaurav Dagaonkar and background score is given by Troy Arif.

 Critical response

-One Way Ticket film received mixed reviews from critics.
+One Way Ticket received mixed reviews from critics.
 Mihir Bhanage of The Times of India gave the film a rating of 2/5 and wrote "OWT could’ve been a very good thriller had more focus been given to developing the script and story instead of innumerable aerial shots of the cruise ship, random songs on the streets of European nations and well, the ‘in-built’ talcum powder ad".
-Ganesh Matkari of Pune Mirror wrote "If we want to see another country, or go on a cruise, we would be buying a different ticket".In a 93-minute film, one expects a compact screenplay that would keep us occupied in the flow of events.
+Ganesh Matkari of Pune Mirror wrote "If we want to see another country, or go on a cruise, we would be buying a different ticket.
+In a 93-minute film, one expects a compact screenplay that would keep us occupied in the flow of events.
 Here, songs and sightseeing take over the film and let the suspense take a back seat".
 A reviewer from Zee News gave the film a rating of 2.5/5 and wrote "One Way Ticket is a grand film. locations and new actors add to the value of cinema".
 A reviewer from Loksatta wrote "More than a mystery film, Ponds promotion can be a feature of this film.
 The highly anticipated film is a huge disappointment".
 Soumitra Pote of Maharashtra Times gave the film 2 stars out of 5 and wrote "The length of the movie is only 93 minutes.
 If you are a fan of these actors, then watch this movie".